 1000 Genomes: 1000 Genomes Project aims to sequence the DNA of thousands of individuals and characterize human genetic variation worldwide.
 This use case will be supported by the EGI’s DIRAC instance to test and run their workloads on AWS.

 VLEMED Scientific Gateways: This community performs biomedical data analysis using EGI’s DIRAC instance.
 The initial pilot with selected use cases of the gateway have shown that DIRAC is a suitable tool and has helped to identify problems for integrating DIRAC with gateways.
-Next steps will be to further development of the gateway optimising the way DIRAC is accessed and to collect requirements for a basic workflow engine in DIRAC.
+Next steps will be to further develop the gateway optimising the way DIRAC is accessed and to collect requirements for a basic workflow engine in DIRAC.

 ELIXIR